Sniper Ghost Warrior 3: Reception

 Ray Porreca of Destructoid gave the game a "poor" rating of 3.
 Porreca called the game dull; a "boring open-world shooter stitched together with half-baked gameplay systems and incongruous storytelling".
 Porreca critiqued the game's open-world setting, calling it a "detriment to the game".
 Eurogamer's reviewer, however, wrote: "during the core loop of infiltration, sniping and exfiltration - the open-world shines."

 Will Freeman from The Guardian seemed he couldn't make up his mind whether Sniper Ghost Warrior 3 manages to distinguish itself from other shooters.
 He writes "It’s full of decent enough missions that often require a more tactical approach than those seen in more gung-ho shooters", however he writes "sniping gunplay doesn’t quite do enough to make this feel distinct".
 Finally, he summed up: "with so many military shooters on offer, there is still not quite enough here to make it stand out".
 According to Freeman, the game's narrative is full of stereotypes, the setting too familiar, but the game is pretty.

 Dan Thompson of Push Square agreed that the game's narrative had stereotypes, which he called "generic and boring".
 However, he appreciated the game's "fun gameplay mechanics".
 He also wrote that picking off enemies one by one through stealth "definitely feels as if you're a ghost".
 However, he was critical of the game's technical performance, writing: "The game is incredibly unoptimized, one of the worst we've seen this generation".
 He also complained the reviewers had gotten stuck in the environment with their vehicle "almost twice".

-Ben "Yahtzee" Croshaw ranked the game at #1 on his list of the Five Worst Games of 2017.
+Sales

 Sniper Ghost Warrior 3 sold over 1 million copies of the game across PC, PS4, and Xbox One in its first 10 months.
 CI Games CEO Marek Tyminski stated that the title had achieved a relatively successful outcome despite mediocre media reception.
 The game was the lead contributor to CI Games' €24 million in profits over the 2017 fiscal year.